Aarception/Mo-information-security-portfolio/README.md

 So even if negotiation could have been an option, the facts of the process preclude the possibility that dignity could have sustained the confidence to overcome such structural non-existence. ⁸

-I think the full results from this 'digital' participant observation will prove very enlightening, even to the very institution in question.
+I think the full results from this 'digital' participant observation will prove very enlightening, even to the very institution in question.⁹

 ### <div align="center">*An Insight For Aspiration*